kevin-deyoungster/DocTa/Docs/playground/splitter/readme.md

 This will make things easier because users can handle splitting on the nice frontend of word, instead of doing it in the HTML document

+# Wed, August 8, 2018

+- Yayyyyy!!
+I've upgraded the algorithm to work with subfolders, yay for recursion!!!! etc.
+- Double yayy!!!
+I've also upgraded the algo to work with images!!!!!
+- It seems its getting close to completion.
+I'll need to test some more on other documents.
+  -Another Big lessons is: Test it out with a smaller version of the problem first, i.e. if possible, create a simpler test file which is similar to the real problem, and 'strawman' it.
+- Automating the system

 ## Algorithm

 ### Todo